-- c.
-It is unlawful for any person to possess any device, equipment, or material which they know has been manufactured, distributed, sold, tampered with, or serviced in violation of the provisions of these regulations. - d.
-It is unlawful for any person, not a duly authorized employee of a licensee acting in furtherance of his or her employment within an establishment, to have on his or her person or in his or her possession any device intended to be used to violate the provisions of these regulations. - e.
+2. To use any device or means to violate the provisions of these regulations.

+d.
+It is unlawful for any person, not a duly authorized employee of a licensee acting in furtherance of his or her employment within an establishment, to have on his or her person or in his or her possession any device intended to be used to violate the provisions of these regulations.

+e.
 It is unlawful for any individual or group of individuals not duly authorized licensees acting in furtherance of his or her employment any key or device known to have been designed for the purpose of and suitable for opening, entering, or affecting the operation of any gaming activity, drop box, or electronic or mechanical device connected thereto, or for removing money of other contents therefrom.

-§10850.
+\$10850.
 It is unlawful to manufacture, sell or distribute any cards, chips, games or devices which are intended to be used to violate any provision of these regulations.